deep-entertainment/safehouse/design/gdd.md

 After finishing the breakfast, [marjorie](characters/marjorie.md) goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the [padlock](items/padlock.md) on the [bedroom_wardrobe_drawer_lower](items/bedroom_wardrobe_drawer_lower.md) in her room.

-She opens the lock with it and finds the fake diary of [jacob](characters/jacob.md) Grimes.
+She opens the lock with the combination, and finds the fake diary of [jacob](characters/jacob.md) Grimes.
 Downstairs, she finds [rebeca](characters/rebeca.md) and talks to her.
 She reveals that [jacob](characters/jacob.md) Grimes was found dead 18 years ago.
-(It is not yet revealed, that [jacob](characters/jacob.md) hung himself or that [calvin](characters/calvin.md) was assigned to that case)
+(It is not yet revealed, that [jacob](characters/jacob.md) hung himself or that [calvin](characters/calvin.md) was assigned to that case).

 As [rebeca](characters/rebeca.md) doesn't tell her more, [marjorie](characters/marjorie.md) wants to investigate.
 She needs her phone for that.

 [rebeca](characters/rebeca.md) sits on the couch, [marjorie](characters/marjorie.md)'s phone sticking out of one of her pockets. [marjorie](characters/marjorie.md) needs to walk into the kitchen and look through the hatch to get it in the right moment.

-[marjorie](characters/marjorie.md)'s SIM is gone, so she needs wifi.
-There actually is wifi in the house used by the detectives, but it's locked.
+[marjorie](characters/marjorie.md)'s SIM card is gone, so she needs wifi.
+There actually is Wi-Fi in the house used by the detectives, but it's locked.

-[marjorie](characters/marjorie.md) traces the wifi signal to a loose board in the upstairs hall.
+[marjorie](characters/marjorie.md) traces the Wi-Fi signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
 She turns the router around to finds a password.
 It isn't the right one, though.
 A paper in the junk in the kitchen shows how to decipher it.

-She logs into the wifi and searches for "[jacob](characters/jacob.md) Grimes" to find that he had hung himself in her room 18 years ago and that [calvin](characters/calvin.md) was assigned to that case.
+She logs into the Wi-Fi and searches for "[jacob](characters/jacob.md) Grimes" to find that he had hung himself in her room 18 years ago and that [calvin](characters/calvin.md) was assigned to that case.

 #### Afternoon